midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 The value of a ledger ADT-typed expression is the key associated with the ledger ADT in the heap.
 This acts as a reference to the ledger ADT.
 Because it's a Compact value, it is fully first-class.
-When an ADT operation is applied to a value of ledger ADT type, there is implicitly a dereferenced via a lookup in the heap corresponding to the type.
+When an ADT operation is applied to a value of ledger ADT type, there is implicitly a dereference via a lookup in the heap corresponding to the type.

 ## The Source Language